Open House

 Attendance Information

 Gray Stone Day School believes that daily attendance is vital to the learning environment and the growth of a student.
 Students are expected to be in attendance for the entire day when school is in session except when there is a situation that is considered an excusable absence (see below).
 Students who are absent for the entire school day are required to have documentation regarding the absence from a parent/guardian in the form of a note turned into the main office or an email sent to slisk@graystoneday.org for upper grades or tholt@graystoneday.org for middle grades.
 Failure to supply the school with a reason for the absence may result in the student facing disciplinary sanctions for skipping school.
 Students who are marked absent in any class will be included in the School Messenger phone calls that are made each evening.
-If a student has more than 8 absences in a semester class or 16 absences in a year-long class prior to the last week of classes, the student will face an Attendance Appeal Board that may recommend the student not receive credit for the class.
+If a student has more than 8 absences in a semester class or 16 absences in a year-long class prior to the last week of classes, the student may face an Attendance Appeal Board that may recommend the student not receive credit for the class.

 Excused Absences